 3. Health and Safety

-COVID-19 makes people scared and they don’t like this feeling, hence it doesn’t come as a surprise that users have been searching for medical advice, healthcare tips.
+COVID-19 makes people scared and they don’t like this feeling, hence it doesn’t come as a surprise that users have been searching for medical advice, and healthcare tips.

 Companies that offer products and services that can help people stay positive and healthy during coronavirus are still looking for influencers.
 If you are a fitness influencer then this industry can be very lucrative for you.